 A team may have up to three (3) sponsors during a given event.
 Team members must not display any advertising logo other than the name(s) of the one (1)/two (2)/three (3) sponsor(s) logo that has been registered by the National Federation and approved by the FIVB on all team equipment.
-A team must display the same advertising on all team equipment.
+A team must display the same advertising on team equipmentequipment.

-The size of the advertising must not exceed 300 cm2 in one block on the front of the jersey and 50 cm2 on each jersey sleeve.
-In the case of a sleeveless jersey the advertising can either be placed on the shoulder or on the collar but limited to the max size 50 cm2.
+The size of the advertising must not exceed 300 cm in one block on the front of the jersey and 50 cm on each jersey sleeve.
+In the case of a sleeveless jersey the advertising can either be placed on the shoulder or on the collar but limited to the max size 50 cm.